ed-lau/jcast/README.md

 #### Identify transcript splice junctions
 Splice junctions can be found using [rMATS](http://rnaseq-mats.sourceforge.net) with the .bam files following STAR.
 Please refer to the rMATS instructions for latest commands.
-The following example was tested using rmats-turbo-0.1.
+The following example was tested using rmats-turbo-0.1 running in Docker and with rMATS v.4.1.0/Python 3.7.
 Support for [stringtie](https://ccb.jhu.edu/software/stringtie/) assembled transcripts will be implemented in a future version.

-#### Set up a Virtual Environment for rMATS in Python 2.7 (only if needed)
+#### Set up a Virtual Environment for rMATS turno 0.1 in Python 2.7 (only if needed)

 #### Install the rMATS image
 Follow instructions from rMATS and docker specific to your OS.
 E.g.: